goreleaser/goreleaser/www/docs/customization/upload.md

     # An optional username that will be used for the deployment for basic authn
     username: deployuser

+    # Client certificate and key (when provided, added as client cert to TLS connections)
+    client_x509_cert: /path/to/client.cert.pem
+    client_x509_key: /path/to/client.key.pem

     # An optional header you can use to tell GoReleaser to pass the artifact's
     # SHA256 checksum within the upload request.
     # Default is empty.